The Reality We Cannot Ignore

 a Shelter Bed.

 We should not focus on just building a shelter.
-We should focus all our energies building a system that wraps around every person in Norman who has fallen through the cracks — and does not let go until they are permanently housed, healthy, and connected to their community.
+We should focus all our energies building a system that wraps around every person in Norman / Cleveland County who has fallen through the cracks — and does not let go until they are permanently housed, healthy, and connected to their community.

 Doubled up in a relative's home Couch-surfing a friend's couch Released from Cleveland County Jail Discharged from Norman Regional Hospital Thrown out for being LGBTQ+ Rejected for refusing a family's religion Veterans who came home broken Seniors who lost their housing Young adults aging out of foster care Those sleeping in their cars tonight Those we simply haven't found yet